 - Hachette Book Group

 While some independent presses accept “un-agented submissions,” you’ll find that your best bet to scoring a traditional publishing deal will be to first secure an agent.
 Not only do they have the right connections at publishing companies, but they will also know how to best acquire editors.

-If you read this blog hoping to get some direction on getting started writing a book, we hope this was helpful.
+If you read this blog hoping to get some direction on getting started on how to write a book, we hope this was helpful.
 If you have a book inside that is aching to come out, follow the guidelines described here and reach out to us if you need any help throughout the writing process.
 We hope to see you on a future best-seller list!